 Please refer to our Services section.

 Simply ring Early Image Melbourne on 03 9529 7433 to make an appointment for a scan or book online.
-Alternatively, call in to our offices at Suite 5, 444-456 High Street, Prahran Victoria 3181.
+Alternatively, drop into our studio at Suite 5, 456 High Street, Prahran Victoria 3181.

-Medicare and private health insurance in Australia does not currently view the huge benefits of parental and sibling bonding as valid for covering the costs of ultrasounds.
-Since this is an elective procedure and is not intended to be a replacement for your doctor ordered ultrasound, you will need to pay the cost of this ultrasound as an out of pocket expense.
+Medicare and private health insurance in Australia do not currently view the huge benefits of parental and sibling bonding as valid reasons for covering the costs of ultrasounds.
+Since this is an elective procedure and is not intended to be a replacement for your doctor ordered an ultrasound, you will need to pay the cost of this ultrasound as an out of pocket expense.

 We accept Visa, MasterCard and American Express, debit cards and cash.

 Printing from an Ultrasound machine is never fantastic and often the quality of the photos disappoint.
-We prefer to download all the high resolution JPEG still images we take during the scan onto a CD-ROM.
-Generally between 25-60 images depending on how quickly we get to the baby’s face.
-High quality photos can then be printed out at home, or at a photo shop.
+Our brand new machine has built-in WiFi which means we can transfer images and movie clips straight to your phone at the med of the scan (generally between 25-60 images and clips depending on how quickly we get to the baby’s face).
+High-quality images can then be sent by email, SMS or to WhatsApp or can be immediately uploaded to FaceBook, Instagram etc… or printed out at home, or at an Office Works etc..